Ingeltje/Ingeltje.github.io/_posts/2019-2-05-Hello-World.md

 ![](/images/04%20Human%20brains.jpg "Brains" )

-A common way of measuring brain activity being to make an EEG, my plan was to hook up iceberg lettuce to an EEG device and compare potential difference under several test conditions (neutral – sound of cutting iceberg lettuce – video of someone eating iceberg lettuce), comparable to doing EEG experiments with humans.
+A common way of measuring brain activity being to make an EEG, my plan was to hook up iceberg lettuce to an EEG device and compare potential difference under changing test conditions (neutral environment – sound of cutting iceberg lettuce – video of someone eating iceberg lettuce), comparable to doing EEG experiments with humans.

 ![](/images/05%20RLG%20P300%20experiment.jpg "EEG" )

-There were still some experimental design issues to be solved, but having built EEG-based BCI systems, I was sure I would know how to do this and presented my Resistence is fertile  project at midterm:
+There were still some experimental design issues to be solved, but having built EEG-based BCI systems before, I was sure I would know how to do this and presented my Resistence is fertile  project at midterm:

 ![](/images/06%20resistence%20is%20futile%20v2.jpg "Futile" )